aosabook/500lines/image-filters/image-filters.markdown

 There are three main components to the app (\aosafigref{500l.imagefilters.architecture}).

 ### The App
-Consists of one file: `ImageFilterApp.java`.
-This extends `PApplet` (the Processing app superclass) and handles layout, user interaction etc. This class is the hardest to test, so we want to keep it as small as possible.
+The app consists of one file: `ImageFilterApp.java`.
+This extends `PApplet` (the
+Processing app superclass) and handles layout, user interaction, etc. This class is the hardest to test, so we want to keep it as small as possible.

 ### Model
-Consists of three files. `HSBColor.java` which is a simple container for HSB colors (consisting of hue, saturation, and brightness). `IFAImage` which is a wrapper around `PImage` for testability (`PImage` contains a number of final methods which cannot be mocked).
-Finally `ImageState.java` is the object describing the state of the image - what level of filters should be applied, and which, and handles loading the image (note: the image needs to be reloaded whenever color filters are adjusted down, and whenever the dominant hue is recalculated.
-For clarity, we just reload each time the image is processed).
+Model consists of three files: `HSBColor.java` is a simple container for HSB colors (consisting of hue, saturation, and brightness). `IFAImage` is a wrapper around `PImage` for testability (`PImage` contains a number of final methods which cannot be mocked).
+Finally, `ImageState.java` is the object describing the state of the image — what level of filters should be applied, and which filters — and handles loading the image.
+(Note: the image needs to be reloaded whenever color filters are adjusted down, and whenever the dominant hue is recalculated.
+For clarity, we just reload each time the image is processed.)

 ### Color
-Consists of two files: `ColorHelper.java`, which is where all the image processing and filtering takes place.
-And `PixelColorHelper.java` which abstracts out final `PApplet` methods for pixel colors for testability.
+Color consists of two files: `ColorHelper.java` is where all the image processing and filtering takes place, and `PixelColorHelper.java` abstracts out final `PApplet` methods for pixel colors for testability.

 \aosafigure[240pt]{image-filters-images/architecture.jpg}{Architecture diagram}{500l.imagefilters.architecture}

 ### Wrapper Classes and Tests
 Briefly mentioned above, there are two wrapper classes (`IFAImage` and `PixelColorHelper`) that wrap library methods for testability.
-This is because in Java, final methods are methods that cannot be overridden or hidden by subclasses, which means they cannot be mocked.
+This is because, in Java, final methods are methods that cannot be overridden or hidden by subclasses, which means they cannot be mocked.

 `PixelColorHelper` wraps methods on the applet.
-This means we need to pass the applet in to each method call (we could alternatively make it a field and set it on initialization).
+This means we need to pass the applet in to each method call.
+(We could alternatively make it a field and set it on initialization.)

 ```java
 package com.catehuston.imagefilter.color;